L. Felice Gorordo

-Leonardo Felice Gorordo is an American entrepreneur, investor and advisor, currently serving as CEO of eMerge Americas.
-He is best known for his work on Cuba–United States relations through advocacy and public service.
-Gorordo previously served in the White House under Presidents Barack Obama and George W. Bush, and as an advisor to President Joe Biden's Cancer Initiative.
+Leonardo Felice Gorordo is an American entrepreneur, investor and diplomat, currently serving as CEO of Embark, a management and finance consulting company.
+Gorordo served as the United States Executive Director of the World Bank from 2023 to 2025.
+He is best known for his work on Cuba–United States relations through both advocacy and public service.
+Gorordo's career includes service in the White House under Presidents Barack Obama and George W. Bush, as well as an advisor to President Joe Biden's Cancer Initiative.

+Additionally, Gorordo has held various leadership roles in the private sector, most notably as the CEO of eMerge Americas.

 Early life and education

 Gorordo was born and raised in Miami, FL, to a Cuban-American family and attended Belen Jesuit Preparatory School.
-From 2000 to 2001, he served as International Vice-President of Key Club International, an international service program for high school students in 38 countries.
+From 2000 to 2001, he served as International Vice-president of Key Club International, an international service program for high school students in 38 countries.
 Gorordo attended Georgetown University and graduated with a bachelor's degree in government in 2005.
 He also studied at the Complutense University of Madrid in Spain.
 While in college, he was an intern in the White House Office of Political Affairs during the Administration of President George W. Bush.
 As a sophomore at Georgetown University, Gorordo co-founded (with a group of college students) Roots of Hope (Raíces de Esperanza), a non-profit focused on youth empowerment in Cuba through technology and entrepreneurship.